InMobi

 After signing her first ever WBBL contract in the off season, Eleanor Larosa has already put in a match winning performance for the Strikers in the Spring Challenge.

-Her four wickets in the second innings helped restrict the Perth Scorchers to just 135 from their 20 overs seeing them fall 15 runs short of the target set by the Strikers.
+Her four wickets helped restrict the Perth Scorchers to 9-135 from their 20 overs, seeing them fall 15 runs short of the target set by the Strikers.

-The Strikers were sent in to bat by the Scorchers after losing the toss and despite losing Ellie Johnston with the first ball of the game, Katie Mack and Madeline Penna were able to respond with a 61-run partnership.
+The Strikers were sent in to bat after losing the toss and despite losing Ellie Johnston with the first ball of the game, Katie Mack and Madeline Penna were able to respond with a 61-run partnership.

-Maddy Darke and Ines McKeon looked to have put the Scorchers in a winning position at the start of their sides innings, but the WA side lost three wickets for 23 runs just after drinks.
+Maddy Darke and Ines McKeon looked to have put the Scorchers in a winning position aqt 1-63, but the Scorchers lost three wickets for 23 runs just after drinks.